misicnenad/data-structures-and-algorithms/README.md

 ### Prerequisites

 You will need the .NET Core version 3.1 (link to download [here](https://dotnet.microsoft.com/download)).
-.NET Core 2.2 is also supported, set the `<TargetFramework>` tag in `DataStructuresAndAlgorithms.csproj` to:
+.NET Core 2.2 is also supported, just set the `<TargetFramework>` tag in `DataStructuresAndAlgorithms.csproj` to:

 ```
 <TargetFramework>netcoreapp2.2</TargetFramework>